QuestioWo/l4_amos_project/timelog.md

 ## 20th December 2022

 * *2 hours* changing how outputs are perceived as classifications. verifying and updating new loss function and starting large run locally to hopefully actually see segmentations soon

+## 31st December 2022

+* *2 hours* preprocessed dataset with smaller size and configured for a larger model in an attempt to see new/novel/correct outputs. training started and may take a long time